vucml/ncms_toolbox/README.md

 * search/ directory contains scripts and functions to do optimization that aren't specific to a particular model

 ## Models: CMR-L
-* This is a predictive version of the Context Maintenance and Retrieval (CMR) model of free recall used by Kragel et al. (2015) and based on Polyn et al. (2009).
+* This directory contains both a predictive and generative version of the Context Maintenance and Retrieval (CMR) model of free recall used by Kragel et al. (2015) and based on Polyn et al. (2009).
 * This version is written in Matlab.

 ## Models: pyCMR